Comcast/rulio/doc/Manual.md

 Rules are stored persistently by [location](#locations).
 In fact, rules are just special facts, but rules are indexed in a manner that allows relatively efficient rule dispatch.

+A rule is a (special) fact, so a rule with a `deleteWith` value will be deleted when any of the specified facts (including rules) are deleted.

 #### Scheduled rules